 participants from across the U.S. competing to qualify for the Boston

 Marathon.
-For over 55 years, athletes have tested their strength and
+Since 1958, athletes have tested their strength and

 stamina by participating in this 26.2-mile marathon that is known for